 Wood Logs vs Smoking Chunks vs Smoking Chips: Which Is Best for Ribs?

-You can use one of three types of wood to smoke ribs: cooking wood logs, smoking chunks or smoking chips.
+You can use different kinds of wood to smoke ribs: cooking wood logs, splits, smoking chunks or smoking chips.
 Cooking wood logs consist of flavorful varieties of wood cut into small- to medium-sized logs.
-Smoking chunks are blocks of flavorful wood (usually less than 2 inches long).
-And smoking chips are thinner and smaller pieces of flavorful wood.
-Of those three options, cooking wood logs typically burn the longest, but they won't produce as much smoke as smoking chunks or smoking chips.
-If you're going to smoke ribs with cooking wood logs, add either smoking chunks or smoking chips as well for the best possible flavor and tenderness.
+Smoking chunks are blocks of flavorful wood (usually less than 2 inches long).Our Splits are 8”.
+And smoking chips are thinner and smaller pieces of wood.
+Of those three options, cooking wood logs typically burn the longest.
+Choose the largest wood that will easily and conveniently fit in your grill or smoker, although chips hardly offer any flavor

-Hickory Wood for Ribs
+Cherry Wood for Ribs

 Pecan Wood for Ribs

 In addition to hickory, another excellent type of wood for smoking ribs is pecan.
 Technically, pecan wood is a variety of hickory.
 Pecan trees (Carya illinoinensis) grow natively in certain parts of the Southern United States as well as Northern Mexico.
 While most known for the nuts they produce, their wood is equally prized.
 Pecan wood is used to make everything from hardwood floors and cabinets to chairs and building materials.
-Additionally, it’s harvested and used as cooking wood because of its mouthwatering flavor.
+Additionally, it’s harvested and used as cooking wood because of its mouthwatering nutty flavor.
 Pecan wood is milder than its hickory counterpart and, not surprisingly, as a nuttier flavor.

 Other Types of Wood for Smoking Ribs